hazelcast/hazelcast-nodejs-client/code_samples/paging_predicate_sample/README.md

 # Paging Predicate Example with Sorting

 In this example you will learn how you can use a paging predicate with sorting.
 In order to define how sorting will work, you need a comparator.
-In order to a member to know this comparator, you need to register the comparator in the member config.
+In order a member to know this comparator, you need to register the comparator in the member config.
 The following describes how to do it:

 You can use the sample project in [main](./main) folder: